sknrao/oransc-ux/iosmcn.rst

 Tips:
 #####

-1. Stick to kafka-bridge from the beginning.
+1. Try with kafka-bridge from the beginning.

 Performance Management: Handling File-Ready